Thursday, April 30, 2009 at 8:32 AM

 Wednesday, April 8, 2009 at 8:17 AM

-One can be forgiven for thinking that North Carolina winning the NCAA (men’s) championship on Monday was the biggest story in basketball this year.
+One can be forgiven for thinking that North Carolina winning the NCAA (men’s) championship on Monday is the biggest story in basketball this year.
 After all, even President Obama took time out of his busy schedule to have ESPN broadcast him filling out his NCAA tournament brackets, which he completed by picking North Carolina to win.
 Not to mention that most sports fans fill out these brackets each year with as much duty and care as some of us fill out our tax forms.

 Now just imagine the hoopla if North Carolina had won its championship in such convincing fashion….

 But I am disappointed that, after filling out the men’s brackets, the sports-fanatic and politically savvy Obama did not take a couple minutes to have ESPN broadcast him filling out the brackets for the women’s tournament as well.
 Of course this assumes that women’s college basketball would have even figured in his consciousness or in that of the ESPN producers on this occasion.

 Indeed, I’m willing to bet that if you were to find ten sports fans who dutifully filled out the men’s brackets, at least nine of them would concede that they did not do the same for the women’s.